-The largest community – known as the Bene Israel community- migrated to the area from the Middle East hundreds of years ago, assimilating as they went but still incorporating some of their Jewish traditions into daily life, including the heavy use of eggplant, as is typical with Sephardic Jewish cooking (meaning from the Middle East as opposed to Eastern Europe).
+The largest community – known as the Bene Israel community- migrated to the area from the Middle East hundreds of years ago, assimilating as they went but still incorporating some of their Jewish traditions into daily life, including the heavy use of eggplant, as is typical with Sephardic Jewish cooking (meaning from Spain, Portugal and areas of the Middle East as opposed to Eastern Europe).

 I’ve never met a pickle I didn’t like, so when you take the word ‘pickled’ and combine it with one of my old favourite vegetables, and I couldn’t resist giving this recipe a try.
 Full disclosure: the ‘quick’ part really helped too!

 Fast forward the two days I left it to pickle, to today and within minutes (zero of them spent cooking either) I had put together a super flavourful lunchtime salad, which I scooped up with a pita and devoured without having to do much thinking or prep work.
 So easy!